otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 07 - Authentication, Permissions and Strategy Pattern.md

 Convert `studiosApi.ts` to route every request through `apiFetch`, and add `updateStudio` and `deleteStudio` functions using it.
 Confirm with your running Django server that an unauthenticated delete is rejected, and the same delete succeeds once you've logged in as that studio's owner.

+Verify each of those two outcomes with curl first, then reproduce them through the app.
+Note in `API_TESTING.md` whether the app's behaviour matched what curl told you to expect, and if it didn't, what the difference turned out to be.

 ### Task 6

 Access tokens expire after five minutes, and nothing you've built so far notices.
 Once the token expires, every request starts failing with a 401 and your app has no idea why.